 House Majority Whip Kevin McCarthy told reporters today he hopes members will approve the Agriculture Committee plan this month.
 If time runs out, “then we’ll have to deal with that issue,” the California Republican said, declining to specify what short-term options might be available.

 The farm bill funds federal nutrition programs including food stamps, the USDA’s single biggest expense, as well as subsidies to farmers that lower raw-materials costs for companies including Archer Daniels Midland Co.
-(ADM) and Bunge Ltd. (BG)
+(ADM:US) and Bunge Ltd. (BG:US)

 Farmers may see record profits of $122.2 billion this year because of high prices, the USDA said last month.